The Rights Advocacy Project Program

 How to apply?

 Shortlisted candidates will be notified in late March.
-We will conduct 10-15 minute phone or video interviews with shortlisted candidates between the end of March and early April.
-Successful applicants will be notified by email mid-April.
+We will conduct 10-15 minute phone or video interviews with shortlisted candidates in March.
+Successful applicants will be notified by in April.

 I missed out on being selected for the RAP Program.
 What can I do?